vitalets/js-testrunners-bench/README.md

 # JavaScript test-runners benchmark
-This benchmark runs the same tests on the most popular JavaScript test-runners and measures execution time.
+The benchmark for running the same tests on the most popular JavaScript test-runners and measuring execution time.
 Tests are divided onto **unit** and **functional**.

 ## Unit tests